Perianal Abscess

 蘇萊曼·尤索夫博士

-Common Symptoms of a Perianal Abscess
+Symptoms of a Perianal Abscess

-The symptoms of a perianal abscess are usually noticeable and can significantly affect daily activities.
+Symptoms are usually noticeable and can significantly affect daily activities.
 Common signs include:

 Redness and Warmth: Inflammation causes redness and a warm sensation around the affected area, resulting from increased blood flow as the body fights the infection.

-Causes and Risk Factors
+Causes & Risk Factors

 Infected Anal Glands